 The Town of Brookline recognizes the need to provide special housing opportunities for older persons.
 Such housing must be well sited and designed to meet the special needs of this age group.
-Housing for Older Person Developments may be located as an overlay zone wherever the conditions described in the siting requirement standards, below, can be met.
+Housing for Older Person Developments may be located as an overlay zone wherever the conditions described in the sitting requirement standards, below, can be met.
 Housing for Older Person Developments shall be reviewed under the site plan regulations of the Town of Brookline in addition to the requirements of this ordinance.
 Whenever a conflict occurs between this ordinance and the site plan regulations, the more restrictive requirements shall apply.

 - a.
 It is a goal of the Town of Brookline to promote the development of housing designed to meet the special needs of older persons. - b.
-It is the intent of the Town of Brookline to provide for the special needs of older persons by allowing for Housing for Older Persons developments with unique dimensional and institutional requirements that meet the social, mobility and safety needs of this age group. - c.
-Pursuant to RSA 354-A:15, II and III, it is recognized that prohibitions against housing discrimination do not apply to housing for older persons, which conforms to all applicable rules and regulations. - d.
-The intent of this ordinance is to foster development of housing for older persons while detailing local planning standards and promoting consistency with land use policies in the Brookline master plan, zoning ordinance and subdivision and site plan regulations. - e.
-It is the intent of this ordinance to regulate the intensity and mix of different types of dwelling units required to meet the needs of those citizens so as to provide ample indoor and outdoor livable space and to retain a sense of personal identity, intimacy and human scale within the development. - f.
+This ordinance operates as an Overlay Zoning District. - c.
+It is the intent of the Town of Brookline to provide for the special needs of older persons by allowing for Housing for Older Persons developments with unique dimensional and institutional requirements that meet the social, mobility and safety needs of this age group. - d.
+Housing developed in this section must be established and maintained in compliance with all applicable state and federal laws with respect to such housing and/or medical care, including the Fair Housing Act, as amended, 42 USC Sec 3601 et seq., NH RSA 354-A:15 and the NH Code of Administrative Rules, Hum 300 et seq. - e.
+Pursuant to RSA 354-A:15, II and III, it is recognized that prohibitions against housing discrimination do not apply to housing for older persons, which conforms to all applicable rules and regulations. - f.
+The intent of this ordinance is to foster development of housing for older persons while detailing local planning standards and promoting consistency with land use policies in the Brookline master plan, zoning ordinance and subdivision and site plan regulations. - g.
+It is the intent of this ordinance to regulate the intensity and mix of different types of dwelling units required to meet the needs of those citizens so as to provide ample indoor and outdoor livable space and to retain a sense of personal identity, intimacy and human scale within the development. - h.
 It is the intent of this ordinance to review the density, scale and spacing of buildings, and the traffic circulation and parking pattern within the development to ensure that adequate light, air, privacy, community space, landscaping and open space for passive and active recreation are provided within the development.

-2202.01 Housing for Older Persons
+2202.01 Housing for Older Persons (HOP)